Analog fast Fourier transforms for scalable and efficient signal processing: The analog fast Fourier transform

 The overall $\mathcal{O}(N \text{log} N)$ scaling of the analog FFT is similar to that of the digital FFT, but there are essential differences in the algorithmic structure.
 In digital FFT implementations, recursively decomposing the DFT down to the smallest possible elementary DFTs (i.e. radix-2 or radix-4) optimally reduces the complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N \text{log}_2 N)$ \cite{Duhamel1990}.
-Meanwhile, the need for recursive decomposition increases the energy complexity of the analog FFT from $\mathcal{O}(N)$ to $\mathcal{O}(N \text{log}_K N)$.
-For analog FFTs, it is more optimal from an energy standpoint to minimize the depth of the Cooley-Tukey factorization tree by terminating the decomposition as soon as the factored DFT is small enough to fit onto one memory array.
-Further factorization would decrease the total number of arithmetic operations, which is helpful for digital systems, but would increase the number of intermediate DFT results and hence the number of ADC conversions, which is harmful for analog systems.
+Meanwhile, for analog FFTs, it is more optimal from an energy standpoint to minimize the depth of the Cooley-Tukey factorization tree by terminating the decomposition as soon as the factored DFT is small enough to fit onto one memory array.
+Further factorization would decrease the total number of arithmetic operations, which is helpful for digital systems, but would increase the number of intermediate DFT results and hence the number of ADC conversions, which is harmful for analog systems (see Fig. \ref{fig:factorizations}b).
 This explains why having a larger physical array size is more energy-efficient for large analog FFTs, as shown in Fig. \ref{fig:cooley_tukey}d.
-Mathematically, because of the $\mathcal{O}(N \text{log}_K N)$ scaling of the analog FFT, increasing the array size (through $K$) logarithmically reduces the power consumption.
-This weak scaling with array size means that even small arrays (or small MVMs within large arrays) can scale to large FFTs without a significant energy penalty, but there is still an energy benefit for FFT applications to develop memory arrays that can support large yet accurate analog MVMs.
+However, because of the $\mathcal{O}(N \text{log}_K N)$ scaling of the analog FFT, small arrays (small $K$) can also scale to large FFTs with only a modest energy penalty compared to large arrays.